Server Test App: Certification That Runs on the Server's Phone

 Mobile-first certification UX

 Server gets text: "Time for your end-of-onboarding test."
 Taps the link.
 Browser opens to test screen.
 30 questions, mix of multiple-choice / true-false / fill-in.
-Auto-saves progress so a 12-minute test isn't lost if signal drops.
+Auto-saves progress so a minutes-fast test isn't lost if signal drops.
 Submits when done.
 Sees their score immediately, sees per-question correctness, sees pass/fail status.
 Manager dashboard updates in real-time.
-The whole certification flow runs on the phone — no desktop, no kiosk, no calendared appointment.
+The whole certification flow runs on the phone, no desktop, no kiosk, no calendared appointment.

 Why "test" vs "quiz" matters in app UX